simantstha/simantstha/README.md

 📚 Graduated from Vellore Institue of Technology with Bachelor of Technology in Information Technology.
 Learned a lot about different technologies, algorithms, and many programming languages.
 I got to do a lot of class projects individually and in a group.
 These all experiences taught me how to handle pressure at tough times and find an optimal way to solve a problem.

-💻 As for my future, I hope to one day work as Software Engineer and work with a diverse team.
-In an MNC.
+💻 As for my future, I hope to one day work as Software Engineer in an MNC and work with a diverse team.

 🏔 In my free time I like to watch TV Series and hang out with my friends and family.
 I also love to play cricket and FIFA.
-I have got a new hobby to fly drones and edit that footage.
+I have got a new hobby of flying drones and editing that footage.

 <!---
 simantstha/simantstha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.